 The Neighbourhood Plan was developed by a core of Steering Group members led by the parish council.
 The local community has been engaged in the process following a number of consultation events, questionnaires, surveys and a Visioning Day.
 The Neighbourhood Plan Steering Group has made appropriate amendments to the Plan following a six-week Pre-Submission period of consultation held during February and March 2018.
 They have now submitted a final version of the Plan to North Lincolnshire Council for consideration.

 Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 relates to publicising a plan proposal.
-Local stakeholders are encouraged to tell the Local Planning Authority what they think about the chapters, sections and policies in the Plan.
-Comments can be made on the plan until 4.30pm on Friday 9 November 2018.
+Local stakeholders were encouraged to tell the Local Planning Authority what they thought about the chapters, sections and policies in the Plan.
+Comments were invited over a six-week period that finished on Friday 9 November 2018.

 Appleby Parish Neighbourhood Plan Supplementary Documents: